Updated: Nov 14, 2021

 The trouble with oxalates

 This is an important read for anyone with kidney stones, urinary issues, chronic joint or muscle pain, unusual rashes, or even autism.
-Could oxalate toxicity be the underlying cause?
+Could oxalate toxicity be the underlying cause or an aggravating factor?

 One of the most common issues with increased oxalates in the urine (hyperoxaluria) is the formation of kidney stones.
 However, if the body struggles to eliminate oxalate it can accumulate as crystals anywhere in the body.
 Commonly it accumulates in blood, then the eyes, bones, skin, muscles, blood vessels, heart and other organs.

-Signs and symptoms of oxalate toxicity can include:
+Signs and symptoms of oxalate toxicity may include:

 Pain, muscle aches & fatigue